Examples of CM curves of genus two defined over the reflex field: Abstract

 \section{Abstract}

 Van Wamelen~\cite{vanwamelen} lists 19 curves of genus two over $\QQ$ with complex multiplication (CM).
 However, for each curve, the CM-field turns out to be cyclic Galois over~$\QQ$, and the generic case of a non-Galois quartic CM-field did not feature in this list.
-The reason is that the field of definition in that case always contains a certain real quadratic field (the real quadratic subfield of the reflex field).
+The reason is that the field of definition in that case always contains the real quadratic subfield of the reflex field.

-We extend van Wamelen's list to include curves of genus two defined over this real quadratic field.
+We extend Van Wamelen's list to include curves of genus two defined over this real quadratic field.
 Our list therefore contains the smallest ``generic'' examples of CM curves of genus two.

 We explain our methods for obtaining this list, including a new height-reduction algorithm for arbitrary hyperelliptic curves over totally real number fields.
-Unlike Van Wamelen, we also give a proof of our list, which is made possible by our implementation of denominator bounds of Lauter and Viray for Igusa class polynomials.
+Unlike Van Wamelen, we also give a proof of our list, which is made possible by our implementation of denominator bounds of Lauter and Viray for Igusa class polynomials.\\ \\ cite as: LMS Journal of Computation and Mathematics, volume 18 (2015), issue 01, pp.~507--538